Universality for outliers in weakly confined Coulomb-type systems: Convergence of weighted polynomial bases

 \begin{rem} In the above construction, we only claim to obtain an orthonormal set $(\psi_{k,\n})_k\subset A^2(\Omega, \e^{-2{\mathbf{Q}_\n}\cdot\Biglog(z)})$, as opposed to a full orthonormal basis.
 Indeed, the space $A^2(\Omega, \e^{-2{\mathbf{Q}_\n}\cdot\Biglog(z)})$ can be larger in general.
 However, this is all we need for our proof. \end{rem}

 We start a lemma which ensures that there exists an orthonormal basis $(\phi_k)_{k \in \N}$ of $A^2(\Omega)$ consisting of certain rational functions.
-This is essentially an $L^2$-version of the Mergelyan theorem in a smooth setting, of which related versions have appeared previously (see e.g. \cite{Fornaess} and the references therein).
+This is essentially an $L^2$-version of the Mergelyan theorem in a smooth setting, of which related versions have appeared previously (see e.g. Biard, Fornæss and Wu \cite{Fornaess} and the references therein).

 \begin{lem} Let $\Omega$ be an $l$-connected planar domain with analytic boundary and let $z_1,\dots,z_l$ be fixed points in each hole of $\Omega$.
 Then rational functions with poles at $z_1, \dots,z_l$ form a dense subspace of $A^2(\Omega,\e^{-2{\bf Q}\cdot \Biglog(z)})$. \end{lem}